 Overall, this is very much a fun musical that I always enjoy.
 I admit, the fashion show sequence at the end of the movie is a bit odd (partly due to the fact that that sequence was directed by Vincente Minelli instead of Mervyn LeRoy who directed the rest of the movie), with the Marge and Gower dance routine to “Yesterdays” really being a jolt, but over time and multiple viewings, I’ve still come to appreciate it just as much as the rest of the movie!
 A very highly recommended movie if you get the chance to see it!

-This movie is available on Blu-ray and DVD from Warner Archive Collection and is one hour, twenty-seven minutes in length.
+This movie is available on DVD from Warner Archive Collection, and is one hour, forty-two minutes in length.